 This program's academic calendar follows that of the University of Maryland, College Park, with regard to all holidays, vacation periods, and semester starting and ending dates.

-Access a copy of the Spring 2014 Course Schedule HERE.
+Access a copy of the Fall 2014 Course Schedule HERE.

 Tuition and Financial Aid

 Students enrolled in this program are charged the same full- or part-time tuition as students attending the University of Maryland, College Park, however, Shady Grove students enjoy reduced facility fees.

 Financial aid is available to eligible students enrolled in this program, and is administered through the University of Maryland, College Park.
 As this campus only accepts transfer students who have completed their freshman and sophomore years, transfer scholarships are also available to qualifying students.

 Through small class sizes and close contact with professors, students enjoy a rewarding and unique experience in this program.
 Coursework is complemented by the activities sponsored by CRIMSA, the Criminology and Criminal Justice Student Association, and local internships.
 Involvement in CRIMSA and internship opportunities allows students to cooperatively prepare for graduation and beyond, whether immediately beginning their careers or furthering their education at law or graduate school.